 As a rule, aim to borrow only enough to cover your current, outstanding debts.
 Borrowing more money than you need will only result in added costs (e.g. additional interest).

 As a result, before applying for debt consolidation loans, ensure you have a clear idea of the exact amount that you need to borrow.

 You can still consolidate your debt if you’ve got.
 Moreover, Monzi knows a few lenders who may be able to help.

-While in the past, bad credit may have made lenders hesitant, things are a little different now.
+While in the past, lenders were generally hesitant to consider bad credit loans, things are a little different now.
 These days, your credit history is simply one part of the equation.
 In other words, while your credit history reflects your past, your present situation is important too.

 With this, lenders will examine your income and expenses to determine what repayments may be affordable for you.
 Moreover, they’ll likely investigate your current outstanding debts too.

 Can I get a personal loan to consolidate my debt?